I don't think that we should have billionaires because, frankly, it is so much money in a moment of such inequality.

 When did you first notice it?

-I first started thinking about it in like 2019.
+I first started thinking about it in like 2019, and I started saying, not 2019, 2022.

-I started thinking of it in that regard.
+I started thinking of it regardless.

-I was like, what is going on here?
+Like, what is going on here?

 Didn't think he would run again.

-And then when we saw the disastrous debate, I was one of the first people to say get this guy out of here.
+And then when we saw the disastrous debate, I was one of the first people to say, get this guy out of here.

-But and again, I think And do you think that running a candidate that supports taxpayer funded sex change operations for illegals was a good idea?
+And do you think that running a candidate that supports taxpayer-funded sex change operations for illegals was a good idea?

 That was a Trump administration policy.